beaubreedlove/FantasyFootball/rules.md

             1. At the end of the year, each team's "worst week" will be defined as the week that they scored their minimum score.
             1. A manager will win best worst week if their team's worst week had a higher score than any other team.
             1. Ties will go to the team with the better 2nd worst week, then 3rd, 4th, and so on.
-        1. Longest Winning Streak ($50)
-            1. The team that has the longest consecutive streak of matches won in the regular season, wins this contest.
-            1. Ties will go to the team with the longest 2nd winning streak, then 3rd, 4th, and so on.
-                1. Remaining ties will go to the team that finishes the regular season with the higher seed.
         1. Best week ($50)
             1. Each team will have a chance to win best week every week.
             1. The team with the highest scoring single week will win.